mylesmegyesi/metis/README.md

 ### Contextual validation

-Often times, a set of data, say a user's profile, will have multiple forms in an application; one form for creating the profile and another for updating.
+Often times, a set of data, say a user's profile, will have multiple forms in an application; possibly one form for creating the profile and another for updating.
 It can be useful to share the same validations across both of these forms, especially if there are many shared validations between them.
 However, there is always going to be some pesky field that is required for one form and not the other.
 To solve this, we can use contexts.
 The `:only` option is used to specify the contexts in which the validation should be run.
 The `:except` option is used to specify the contexts from which the validation should be excluded.

 ```clojure
 (defvalidator user-validator